 Create a Database

-If you haven't already, create a Firebase project: In the Firebase console, click Add project, then follow the on-screen instructions to create a Firebase project or to add Firebase services to an existing GCP project.
+If you haven't already, create a Firebase project: In the Firebase console, click Add project, then follow the on-screen instructions to create a Firebase project or to add Firebase services to an existing Google Cloud project.

 Navigate to the Realtime Database section of the Firebase console.
 You'll be prompted to select an existing Firebase project.
 Follow the database creation workflow.